 SIXTH GRADE MATH

-This course is intended to reinforce basic arithmetic skills, to introduce algebraic concepts such as evaluating variable expressions, and to strengthen each student's problem solving skills.
-The curriculum covers such diverse topics as operations with fractions and decimals; statistics; probability; two- and three-dimensional geometry; dealing with negative numbers, ratios, and proportions; and solving an equation with a variable.
+This course is intended to reinforce basic arithmetic skills, to introduce algebraic concepts such as evaluating variable expressions, and to strengthen each student's problem-solving skills.
+The curriculum covers such diverse topics as operations with fractions and decimals; two- and three-dimensional geometry; dealing with negative numbers, ratios, and proportions; and solving an equation with a variable.
 Rather than merely being given a set of rules to memorize in a lecture format, students discover mathematical principles for themselves and are therefore encouraged to participate actively in class discussions.
 This process is supported by homework assignments and various individual and group activities and projects.
-Students work primarily from the textbook, McDougal Littell's Math: Course 2, but material is supplemented as needed.

 SEVENTH GRADE MATH